 - Well-differentiated text link if no other option is possible

 Where on the page should it go?

 All avenues into AskAway should be placed above the fold (i.e. visible without scrolling), visually distinct, and separate from other text content.

-Buttons and tabs: Near the top of any page content, below the header, and above the fold.
-Buttons should be displayed prominently, apart from other content, and their purpose (to get help with research via chat) immediately identifiable.
+Buttons and tabs: Buttons should be near the top of any page content, below the header, and above the fold.
+Tabs should be in the bottom right.
+Both buttons and tabs should be displayed prominently, apart from other content, appear clickable (e.g. movement or color change on mouseover), and their purpose (to get help with research via chat) immediately identifiable.